Intervention Thresholds

 • Action:

-• Develop and review WNV response plan.
+• Develop and review West Nile Virus (WNV) response plan.

 • Review mosquito control program.